What is Server Monitoring?

 Extensive root cause analysis

 For a server to function, several areas interact: the hardware and operating system layers, as well as the application layer.
-A good monitoring tool not only indicates that a problem is occurring but also offers the possibility of viewing the problem in context, for example, in which it represents certain dependencies.
+A good monitoring tool not only indicates that a problem is occurring but also offers the possibility of viewing the problem in context, in which it represents certain dependencies, for example.

 Ease of use